RMK

 rustup target add thumbv7em-none-eabihf

-There are several other tools are highly recommended:
+There are several other tools should be installed:

 • flip-link: zero-cost stack overflow protection.